-Indonesia reports 204 new COVID-19 cases, 5 more deaths | www.lokmattimes.com
+Indonesia reports 204 new Covid-19 cases, 5 more deaths | www.lokmattimes.com

-There were 182 more patients having recovered from COVID-19 in the Southeast Asian country, bringing the total number of recoveries to 4,112,706, according to the task force.
+There were 182 more patients having recovered from Covid-19 in the Southeast Asian country, bringing the total number of recoveries to 4,112,706, Xinhua news agency reported, citing the task force.

 Meanwhile, the task force reported five more deaths from the pandemic, bringing the overall coronavirus death toll to 144,047.

-Indonesia has managed to control the second wave of COVID-19 infections, which was triggered by the Delta variant, with a peak of cases recorded on July 15, and has so far confirmed eight cases of the Omicron variant.
-(ANI/Xinhua)
+Indonesia has managed to control the second wave of Covid-19 infections, which was triggered by the Delta variant, with a peak of cases recorded on July 15, and has so far confirmed eight cases of the Omicron variant.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app